wmde/wikidata-wikibase-team/pages/process.md

 | Since       | June 2020 |
 | Docs        | [2021-05 Summarizing blog post](https://addshore.com/2021/06/tackling-technical-debt-big-and-small-in-wikidata-and-wikibase/), [2020-06 Proposal](https://docs.google.com/document/d/1qpVtHoLT5lCbzNhbVpUwUtSNG6_XhM4QmN1aQoseyY0) |

-Anything that is deemed to touch product / user facing things that is raised as part of the prioritization process would not be prioritized and instead handed to PMs.
+If a significant product / user-facing concern is raised during the prioritization process, the task is not prioritized and instead handed to PMs.
+Tech tasks with minor user impact may still be prioritized through the tech backlog, possibly in addition to product prioritization.

 #### Goals